contentful/forma-36/README.md

 ## Font Usage

 Forma 36 was designed to use ‘Avenir Next’ as primary font family.
 If a package is used in the context of app.contentful.com (e.g UI extensions) this font will be provided.
-We encourage licensing ‘Avenir Next’ when a package is used outside of Contentful related use cases.
+We encourage licensing ‘Avenir Next’ when a package is used outside of Contentful related contexts.

 ## Commits & Releases